 Everything You Need to Know About Software Testing Methods

-- verify the software works the way designers planned
+- Verify the software works as the designers planned.

-- validate that the end product meets customer requirements
+- Validate the end product meets customer requirements.

-Testing follows a strict blueprint to optimize staff skills, time, and money while providing stakeholders with essential information to take the product forward.
-The goal is to facilitate a good end-user experience through a strong quality assurance program.
-With the stakes so high, QA managers are some of the top earners in the technology industry.
-Testing usually follows these steps:
+Testing follows a strict blueprint to optimize workload, time, and money while providing stakeholders with essential information to move the product forward.
+The goal is to facilitate a positive end-user experience by keeping a thorough quality assurance (QA) program.
+Given the high stakes for developers, QA managers are some of the top earners in the technology industry.
+Testing usually follows the these steps:

 - Tests begin and results undergo analysis.

-- A test closure report then details the whole process and the outcomes.
+- A test closure report which details process and outcomes.

 Individuals can become certified software testers through organizations such as BCS, The Chartered Institute for IT, ISTQB® (International Software Testing Qualifications Board), and ASQ (formerly the American Society for Quality).

 Black and white box testing are two fundamental methods for judging product behavior and performance, but there are other methods as well:

 - Black box testing: Also called functional or specification-based testing, this method focuses on output.
 Testers aren’t concerned with the internal mechanisms.
 They only check that the software does what it’s supposed to do.
 Knowledge of coding isn’t necessary, and testers work at the user-interface level.